-Additionally, criteria for continued stay have been devised so that those members who exceed the service limit but still require Community Psychiatric Supportive Treatment Services can be authorized to continue services.
+Additionally, criteria for continued stay have been devised so that those members who still require Community Psychiatric Supportive Treatment Services can be authorized to continue services.

 To receive or continue to receive Community Psychiatric Supportive Treatment Services, the following corresponding criteria must be satisfied.